alexs2112/TerminalHero/README.md

 - Creature combat abilities show hit chance, damage, and effects when targeting
 - Don't allow stacking of the same status effect on a single creature
 - Status effects interact with each other (ie. enemy engulfed in poison will explode when dealt fire damage)
-- Screen to inspect creatures, their description and details, when selecting them without an ability active
 - Show health and armor numbers
 - Instead of just removing enemies from combat, leave them at 0 HP and show their corpse